ebu/ebu_cs/README.md

 The repository is structured as follows:

-Each XML file defines a `ClassificationScheme` and a hierarchy of `Term` elements with multilingual support.
+Each XML file defines a `ClassificationScheme` and a hierarchy of `Term` elements.

 ---